mrachinskiy/jewelcraft/README.md

 ### Did you find a bug?

 * Ensure the bug can be reproduced in the latest add-on version.
-* [Open new bug report][report_bug], be sure to include Blender and add-on versions, and screenshot showing the error message.
+* [Open new bug report][issues_url], be sure to include Blender and add-on versions, and screenshot showing the error message.

 ### Translations